Claire Boyle is a painter based in San Francisco. She recently received her MFA at the School of the Art Institute of Chicago.

 Education:

-2023 — SAIC New York City Study Trip, with Michelle Grabner and Daniel Quiles, NYC, NY
+SAIC New York City Study Trip with Michelle Grabner, 2023

 Exhibitions:

-2024 — Three Person Show, The Jones Institute, San Francisco, CA (upcoming)
+2024 & Other Complications, The Jones Institute, San Francisco, CA

-2024 — Graduate Exhibition One, School of the Art Institute of Chicago, SAIC Galleries, Chicago, IL
+2024 Graduate Exhibition One, SAIC Galleries, Chicago, IL

-2021 — Sunday Crabbing, ATA Window Gallery, San Francisco, CA
+2021 Sunday Crabbing (solo show), ATA Window Gallery, San Francisco, CA